danelahman/tempore-lang/README.md

 operation OperationName : input-type ~> result-type # grade
 ```

 The grade records the resource usage of one call.

-Under the timed-trace
-monoids an *atomic* operation, one graded by the single run of itself, must
+Under the timed-trace monoids an *atomic* operation, one graded by the singleton
-also state its runtime bounds,
+trace set containing just itself, must also state its runtime bounds,

 ```
 operation OperationName : input-type ~> result-type # grade within (lo, hi)